Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Blending and Cosmological Inference

-where $S_{\rm s}=\sigma_{\rm s}/n$ and $S_{\rm p}=\sigma_{\rm p}/n$ with $\sigma_{\rm s}$ and $\sigma_{\rm p}$ being the weighted standard deviations of the spectroscopic and photometric samples, respectively.
-Here $n$ is the number of galaxies cross-correlated and ${\rm Cov}(S_{\rm s},S_{\rm p})=2rS_{\rm s} S_{\rm p}$ with $r$ being the Pearson correlation coefficient of spec-$z$ and photo-$z$ point estimates.
+where $S_{\rm s}=\sigma_{\rm s}/n$ and $S_{\rm p}=\sigma_{\rm p}/n$ with $\sigma_{\rm s}$ and $\sigma_{\rm p}$ being the weighted standard deviations of the spectroscopic and photometric samples, respectively (see equation \ref{wi} for the weighting scheme).
+Here $n$ is the number of galaxies cross-correlated and ${\rm Cov}(s,p)=2rS_{\rm s} S_{\rm p}$ with $r$ being the Pearson correlation coefficient of spec-$z$ and photo-$z$ point estimates.
 This is necessary because the samples are correlated.
 This calculation is conducted for each tomographic bin resulting in $\Delta z^i$ values where $i \in \{1,2,3,4\}$ as seen in Table \ref{priors}.
 The stacked photo-$z$ PDFs of galaxies ($p(z)$ in Fig. \ref{dndz_s_photoz_pdf}) are fed to \texttt{CosmoSIS}, in place of the redshift number density, $n(z)$, for the cases with photo-$z$ tomography.
-The uncertainties in the redshift distribution mean values transform the redshift distribution of the $i$th tomographic photo-$z$ bin as
+The uncertainties in the redshift distribution mean values (weighted according to equation \ref{wi}) transform the redshift distribution of the $i$th tomographic photo-$z$ bin as

-It should be noted that all priors are adjusted based on the non-blended sample with spec-$z$ tomography (we will not change them at any point in our analysis) to serve as a reference for how the inference changes due to blending and with the use of photometric redshifts for tomography.
+It should be noted that all priors are adjusted based on the non-blended source sample with spec-$z$ tomography (we will not change them at any point in our analysis) to serve as a reference for how the inference changes due to blending and with the use of photometric redshifts for tomography.

 We generate runs with and without blending using all the data points available in our two-point correlation functions.
 Since baryonic effects are not present in \texttt{Buzzard}, no additional angular scale cuts are imposed on our data vectors to remove these effects.
 Moreover, the lower bound of our angular scale (6 arcmin) is large enough to minimize the impact of finite simulation resolution on the cosmic shear signal discussed in \cite{derose}.
 Our results may be optimistic in terms of constraining power, as baryonic effects will always be present in the real universe, but this is less relevant to the primary purpose of this study, which is to compare cosmological findings of blended vs. non-blended universe.